-A Review under Section 8.2 needs to be requested from and determined by CN within six months of the refusal date or before an appeal against the determination is disposed of by the Land and Environment Court.
+Any request for a review must be submitted on the NSW Planning Portal, no later than 28 days after the determination of the application or before an appeal against the determination is disposed of by the Land and Environment Court.
 A Section 8.2 Review allows the application to be amended, as long as the development remains substantially the same as the original application.

 Once lodged with CN, Section 8.2 Review Applications are allocated an individual application number separate from the original Development Application Number, for example, RE2021/00001.

-Fees apply for the request as well as any notification and/or advertising.
+Fees apply for the request, lodging on the Planning Portal and any notification and/or advertising.
 The lodgement fees for these requests can be confirmed by contacting CN on (02) 4974 2000.

 Can I appeal to someone other than CN?